 Sure, Hollywood icons know how to ‘make love’ to the camera – but that’s not what we’re talking about here.
 This is more about actually understanding all the functions that the little black box of magic can perform.
 There’s no point leaving everything set to auto – auto-focus, auto-lighting and the like – because that means you’re not really in control of what you’re filming.

 If there’s a backlight facility, use it so your subject doesn’t end up as a silhouette.
 And make use of the manual focus, because nothing is worse than watching the picture blur just as the action starts happening.
 Toy with the various settings, get to know what each does and you’re sure to have even more success with your home movies.

-Here at Video 2 DVD Transfers we’re passionate about audio-visual technology.
-That’s why we specialise in video to DVD transfer.
-For all your conversion needs, please don’t hesitate to contact us on 0800 592 433 or email email@example.com and our team of experts will be more than happy to help.
+Here at Video 2 DVD Transfers, we know how important those memories are to you, and we want to make them as special as they can possibly be.
+That’s why we convert video to DVD, so you can treasure those memories for longer.
+For more information about our services, please contact us on 0800 592 433 or email email@example.com and our professional team will be more than happy to help.